ferhathaskaya/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 # Problem 1
 # Interference Patterns on a Water Surface from Multiple Point Sources

-## Motivation

-Wave interference is a foundational concept in physics, describing how waves from different sources interact.
-On a water surface, such interactions can be vividly visualized when ripples from separate points meet, creating striking interference patterns.
-These patterns can represent constructive interference (waves amplify) or destructive interference (waves cancel).
-This project simulates and analyzes these patterns for a symmetric arrangement of point sources, offering insight into the principles of wave superposition.
+---

+Wave interference occurs when waves from different sources overlap, creating new patterns.
+On a water surface, this is easy to observe: ripples from different points meet, producing regions where the waves either reinforce (constructive interference) or cancel each other out (destructive interference).

+This project models and analyzes interference patterns created by a symmetric arrangement of point sources.
+Through this simulation, we explore the principles of wave superposition and gain a clearer understanding of how coherent waves interact.

 ---